azdavis/rjsonnet/README.md

 The primary intended way to use this is via the [language server][lsp] and its official VS Code extension.

-However, you can also use the language server with any supported editor, you'll just have to write your own glue code between this server and your editor.
+However, you can also use the language server with any supported editor.
+You'll just have to write your own glue code between this server and your editor.

 There is also a CLI that can translate Jsonnet files into JSON.